MHabib96/Java-Spring/ASP.NET/1_GettingStarted.md

 If you send a request to `/movies/popular` ASP.NET runtime will call a method or an *action* called "popular" in the movies controller.

 If you send a request to `/movies/edit/1` ASP.NET runtime wil call the edit *action* of the movies controller and will pass 1 as the id to the action.
 The Edit action will look like this `Edit(int id)`
+##### MapRoute defaults
++ default values are given if a section is not provided
++ if only `/movies` is provided, then the MapRoute default will assign *Index* as the action like so `/movies/Index`.
++ if no controller is given then the default would be `/Home/Index` from the HomeController
++ id is optional since not every action needs an id.